Law and Disorder Policy

 WaterAid conducts the online element of their raffles through CFP Lottery & Raffles Ltd - a registered External Lottery Manager (ELM) licensed by the Gambling Commission.
 CFP Lottery & Raffles Ltd operate a platform which complies with all relevant codes and remote technical standards.

-The ELM (CFP Lottery & Raffles Ltd) operates the payment function and are responsible for the payment of income back to the charity.
+The ELM (CFP Lottery & Raffles Ltd) operates the online payment function and are responsible for the payment of online income back to the charity.
 Ticket and chance distribution records are available for police checks.

 WaterAid will only use gambling software (a Random Number Generator (RNG)) produced by CFP Lottery and Raffles Ltd which has been approved by the Gambling Commission.